Skip to content

 • Cook eggs: Carefully add each egg to either side of the skillet.
 If you hear it sizzle, this means your skillet was too hot.
 Cover with a tight-fitting lid and cook for 2 to 3 minutes, or until the whites are set and the yolks are still runny.
 Do not flip your eggs!

-• Serve: Season with salt and pepper, and serve immediately.
+• Serve: Season with sea salt and pepper, and serve immediately.

-• Low heat: You can melt your butter at medium temp, but then lower it to low heat while cooking your eggs.
-Cooking at a temp too high could overcook or burn your egg whites while not cooking your egg yolk.
+• Low heat: Lower it to low heat while frying your eggs.
+Cooking at a too high temp could result in overcooked your yolks or burn your egg whites while not cooking your egg yolk.

 • Skillet size: You will want to use a small to medium sized skillet so the egg whites do not spread too much or run together.
 Using this size of skillet you can make 1 to 3 eggs at a time.